Home » Ensaladang Ampalaya (Vegan Bitter Melon Salad) Refreshing Filipino Side Dish

 ensaladang ampalaya

-Mum is Ilocano and she really likes her bitter melon salad with bagoong, Filipino fermented fish.
+My mum is Ilocano, and like many Ilocanos, she enjoys her bitter melon salad with bagoong, Filipino fermented fish paste.

-This recipe shows how to make it mellow but you can always skip the salting and washing part if you have grown to like bitter melon.
+This recipe shows how to make a mellow, vegan-friendly version, but you can always skip the salting and washing step if you’ve grown to love bitter melon’s natural flavor.

 What is ensaladang ampalaya?